Azure/Service-Fabric-Troubleshooting-Guides/Security/Fix Expired Cluster Certificate Automated Script.md

             }
 ```

-Update the "thumbprint" propert with the new certificate thumbprint
+Update the "thumbprint" property with the new certificate thumbprint

 ```json
             "extensionProfile": {